TheNho/HPC-Shrimp-Counter/README.md

 # Shrimp Counter
-A simple sofware tracking and counting the number of shrimp passing through the chute
+A simple sofware for tracking and counting the number of shrimp passing through the chute
 # Example
 [<img src="assets/sample.jpg" width="400"/>](assets/sample.jpg)
 # Setting screen